 to Issuers and Participants in the frequency prescribed in depository directive.

-All coupon payments and maturities must be made by the Issuer to the CSD before or on the payment day as per the Issuers listing documentation and depository directive.
+All capital, interest and dividend payments and maturities must be made by the Issuer to the CSD before or on the payment day as per the Issuers listing documentation and depository directive.

-Coupon and maturity payments can be made by the Issuer directly to the Participants and / or to the Clients account as prescribed by the depository directive.
+All capital, interest and dividend payments can be made by the Issuer directly to the Participants and / or to the Clients account as prescribed by the depository directive.

-Any Issuer may effect coupon and maturity payments that are payable on a Saturday, should the Saturday not be a public holiday.
+Any Issuer may effect capital, interest and dividend payments that are payable on a Saturday, should the Saturday not be a public holiday.

-Issuers may effect payment of coupon and maturities in relation to the payment conditions specified in their listing documentation.
+Issuers may effect payment of capital, interest and dividends in relation to the payment conditions specified in their listing documentation.

 In the event where an Issuer effects payment on a Saturday, the CSD must be notified of such a decision and the CSD and Participants must process payments on the Saturday for good value to Clients.

-Where the payment date of coupon or maturity falls on a weekend or public holiday the Issuer can effect payment as per their listing documentation.
+Where the payment date of capital, interest and dividend falls on a Sunday or public holiday the Issuer can effect payment as per their listing documentation.

-SPECIAL CORPORATE ACTIONS FOR BONDS

-BOND SPLITTING

-In the event that an Issuer has listed bonds to be split over multiple maturity dates, and where the maturing bonds will be replaced by the newly issued bonds, notice must be given per depository directive.

-BOND SWITCHING

-In the event where an Issuer wants to replace an existing issued bond with another bond issuance, and in so doing, requests an early maturity of the initial bond, such a request and replacement, this must be done in accordance with the Act, rules and depository directive.

 PLEDGE OR CESSION OF UNCERTIFICATED SECURITIES

+Participants must perfect pledges and cessions in securitatem debiti in accordance with the rules and depository directives.

 A pledge or cession in securitatem debiti, as constituted by an agreement, in respect of uncertificated securities or an interest in uncertificated securities held by a CSD, Participant, authorised user or Nominee, as the case may be, must be effected by entry in the securities account or central securities account, as the case may be, of-

 the pledgor in favour of the pledgee specifying the name of the pledgee, the number or nominal value of the uncertificated securities, the interest in the uncertificated securities pledged and the date of entry; or